Manchester City vs Manchester United: Preview, Team News and Prediction

 Team News

-United have Wan-Bissaka, Casemiro, Mainoo, Martinez and Shaw all doubtful or suspended
+The Cherries have Marcondes, Neto, Fredericks, Adams and Cook all doubtful or suspended.

 Prediction